 These innovations in newsprint technology made newspapers into a major economic force.
 The two key engines of revenue were subscriptions and advertising dollars, both of which incentivized the curation of as broad an audience as possible.
-Subscription numbers were key for charging higher advertising rates, which in turn enabled a higher-quality product that would appeal to more readers.
-In this fiercely competitive marketplace, it was difficult for the previous round of party loyalists to maintain a large enough audience to offset new capital costs, and my quick history thus defines this media regime as dominated by profit-maximizers.
-1
+Subscription numbers were key for charging higher advertising rate, which in turn enabled a higher-quality product that would appeal to more readers.
+In this fiercely competitive marketplace, it was difficult for the previous round of party loyalists to maintain a large enough audience to offset new capital costs, and our framework thus defines this media regime as dominated by profit-maximizers.1

 These centralizing, audience-maximization tendencies became further pronounced by the broadcast technologies of radio.
 One crucial economic difference from print media is that broadcast media has essentially zero marginal cost for distribution; once the radio station is sending out its signal, it does not cost anything more for an additional consumer to tune in.
-But the reality
+But the reality of a limited bandwidth meant that only so many stations could broadcast in a given time and place.
+This constitutive moment saw the federal government taking a

-1 This is a necessarily brief discussion of a complex historical reality.
+1This is a necessarily brief discussion of a complex historical reality.
 Kaplan (2009) provides a rich account of the critical election of 1896 as the catalyst that destroyed the prior media regime.
 William Jennings Bryant's candidacy was so polarizing that the previously Democrat-loyal newspapers abandoned the party; devoid of their prior source of legitimacy through partisan identity, they adopted the new logic of the Progressive movement.
 They were now public servants tasked with promoting the public good: "Liberal society needs a new, technical, selfless elite to administer it.
 This press model depends crucially on professional notions of supplying impartial, ethical public service against the corruptions of the market and the state.
-The profession carves out an autonomous realm for the exercise of its disinterested expertise against those who would subject social life to more instrumental calculations" (p35).
+The profession carves out an autonomous realm for the exercise of its disinterested expertise against those who would subject social life to more instrumental calculations" (p 35).

-of a limited bandwidth meant that only so many stations could broadcast in a given time and place.
-This constitutive moment saw the federal government taking a much more active role in regulating broadcast technology than it ever had newspapers, in no small part due to implications for warfare.
-The Communications Act of 1934, in keeping with the general expansion of the role of the federal government in the FDR administration, established the Federal Communications Commission as the omnibus regulatory agency.
+much more active role in regulating broadcast technology than it ever had newspapers, in no small part due to implications for warfare.
+The Communications Act of 1934, in keeping with the general expansion of the role of the federal government in the FDR administration, established the Federal Communications Commission as the omnibus regulatory.

 This institutionalization of the government's capacity to regulate radio shaped the response to advent of television, the most important media technology of the 20th century.
 The boom years after WWII saw increased demand for television, and the FCC took a strong stance on how the rollout should take place.
-The combination of technological limitations, intense federal oversight, and high capital costs meant that there were only three television stations in this period.
+The combination of technological limitations, intense federal oversight and high capital costs meant that there were only three television stations in this period.

-Because of these regulatory and technological restrictions, the media regime of the broadcast era was characterized neither by party loyalists nor profit-maximizers; instead, journalists and media elites were able to capture significant economic surplus.
+These regulatory and technological restrictions meant that the media regime of the broadcast era was characterized neither by party loyalists nor profit-maximizers; instead, journalists and media elites were able to capture significant economic surplus.
 This took the form of some large fortunes by owners, but it mostly served to promote the professionalization of journalism (Carlson, 2017).
-Whereas they had previously been degraded as hacks, ambulance-chasers or sensationalists, the establishment of journalism schools, codes of ethics, and journalistic practice - combined with stable middle-class jobs and high-profile successes like the Watergate investigation - helped to raise the status of journalists to that of other professionals like lawyers or academics.
+Whereas they had previously been degraded as hacks, ambulance-chasers or sensationalists, the establishment of journalism schools, codes of ethics, and journalistic practice-combined with stable middle-class jobs and high-profile successes like the Watergate investigation-helped to raise the status of journalists to that of other professionals like lawyers or academics.